neovim/pynvim/docs/development.rst

 To run the tests execute::

-    pytest
+    python -m pytest

-This will run the tests in an embedded instance of Neovim.
+This will run the tests in an embedded instance of Neovim, with the current directory added to ``sys.path``.

 If you want to test a different version than ``nvim`` in ``$PATH`` use::

     NVIM_CHILD_ARGV='["/path/to/nvim", "-u", "NONE", "--embed"]' pytest